linux-blktests/linux-block/Documentation/filesystems/ramfs-rootfs-initramfs.rst

 to locate and mount a root partition, then exec some variant of /sbin/init out of that.

-All this differs from the old initrd in several ways:
+All this differs from the old initrd (removed in 2025) in several ways:

-  - The old initrd was always a separate file, while the initramfs archive is linked into the linux kernel image.
+  - The old initrd was always a separate file, while the initramfs archive can be linked into the linux kernel image.
 (The directory ``linux-*/usr`` is devoted to generating this archive during the build.)